Stochastic Oscillator Analysis & Stochastic Oscillator Signals

 This oscillator works on the principle that:

-This oil indicator shows the momentum of the Oil trends, & identifies the times when a market is overbought or oversold.
+This indicator shows the momentum of the trends, & identifies the times when a market is overbought or oversold.

-Crude Oil Technical Analysis & Generating Oil Trading Signals
+Crude Oil Analysis & Generating Trade Signals

-Buy signal – %K line crosses above %D line (both lines moving upwards)
+Buy signal - % K line crosses above %D line (both lines moving upwards)

 Sell signal - %K line crosses below the %D line (both lines moving downwards)